-I'm Programme Leader for the Marketing BA Hons (PR & Advertising) degree and am a specialist lecturer in Public Relations and marketing.
+I'm Programme Leader for the Marketing BA Hons (PR and Advertising) degree and am a specialist lecturer in Public Relations and Marketing.

 I come from a practitioner background in PR and Advertising agencies where I’ve held a number of senior positions working as an account director on both consumer and business to business brands.
 I’ve enjoyed being part of some multi media campaigns for household names such as M&S, Charnos, Lepel and Church’s Shoes.
 Fashion and retail have always been of great interest to me especially the work that has involved forecasting and trend development for new product ranges.

-As programme leader for BA (Hons) Marketing (PR & Advertising) I'm responsible for shaping the content of the degree and I'm also personal tutor for a number of marketing students.
+As programme leader for BA (Hons) Marketing (PR and Advertising), I'm responsible for shaping the content of the degree and I'm also personal tutor for a number of marketing students.

 The modules I teach are:

 Managing the Brand

 PR and Media Management

 I also run a ‘student consultancy’ for the programme.
 The work we undertake is in addition to the scheduled modules and gives students the opportunity to work on live cases in a professional manner.
 We research, devise strategy and pitch our findings and campaign recommendations to clients, giving them options to implement our proposals or, if required, place appropriate students with them through our internships programme.

 Communication and the creative industries are my core interests.
 In addition to my role as programme leader here at the University of Derby, I’m also creative director for a consultancy that supports and promotes young artists from around the world.
 My particular specialism in PR has been put to good use helping those emerging artists to promote themselves and become creative entrepreneurs in their own right.
 That, for many artists and designers, is the most difficult aspect of their career.